AndersDeath/diary2/000-current.md

 # 29 December - Thursday - Yerevan - Tbilisi- 91 day of immigration

 I woke up in Yerevan very early in the morning.
 After short breakfast we sat into the car and went to Armenian-Georgian border.
 Usually the border crossing process in simple but no this time.
+Inspector asked me about what I do for living.